A few personal details about Sean Astin:

 Sean is the son of Academy and multiple-Emmy Award Winning actress Anna "Patty Duke" Pearce and acclaimed actor John Astin; his brother Mackenzie Astin enjoys a thriving motion picture and television career.
 Rounding out the acting family, eldest daughter Ali has worked with her father on three films and has appeared on TV.
 She graduated from Harvard University in 2019 with a BA in Theater, Dance and Media, and has been working on a Master's degree.

 Sean attended the Crossroads High School for the Arts and later a master class at the Stella Adler Conservatory in Los Angeles.
 He graduated from UCLA in 1997 with a B.A. in History and English (American literature and culture).
-Sean recently completed a Master's degree in Public Administration and Policy at American University.
+In 2024, Sean completed a Master's degree in Public Administration and Policy at American University , which also granted him an honorary Doctor of Humane Letters.

 Sean married Christine Harrell on July 11, 1992.
 They have three daughters: Alexandra "Ali" (born November 27, 1996), Elizabeth (born August 6, 2002), and Isabella "Bella" (born July 22, 2005), all with the middle name Louise.